gbagolin/ncs-simulator/README.md

 ### **Install**

-In order to run correctly the software install, download the repository and install the requirements using
+In order to run correctly the software, download the repository and install the requirements using

 `python -m pip install -r requirements.txt`